 1. Representing Text As Data (I): Bag-of-Words

-We will also learn one common approach to representing text as quantitative data – the bag-of-words approach.
+In the first week of the course we will learn about typical goals of quantitative text analysis projects.
+We will learn one common approach to representing text as quantitative data – the bag-of-words approach.
 We will discuss the assumptions we make (often implicitly) when defining our corpora and how we represent texts in quantitative forms.
 In practical terms, we will learn about document-feature matrices, feature selection, stemming, lemmatization, and n-grams.
 We will also discuss how selection of documents and features can be consequential for the outcomes and conclusions of any text-as-data analyses.

-Finally, we will consider a very simple text analysis approach – dictionary methods – which form a bridge between traditional qualitative approaches and the quantitative methods that we study on this course.
+We will also discuss some of the core challenges of using statistical methods to measure latent concepts using text data.
+We will consider a very simple text analysis approach – dictionary methods – which form a bridge between traditional qualitative approaches and the quantitative methods that we study on this course.
 We will introduce some of the principals of good measurement in social science and discuss the essential role of validation in any text analysis project.
 We will learn how to apply and interpret dictionaries to capture a range of concepts relevant to a wide variety of questions in social science.

 Essential readings:

-- J. Grimmer, M. E. Roberts, and B. M. Stewart., Text as Data: A New Framework for Machine Learning and the Social Sciences., Princeton University Press, 2022. – Chapters 3, 4 and 5
+- J. Grimmer, M. E. Roberts, and B. M. Stewart., Text as Data: A New Framework for Machine Learning and the Social Sciences., Princeton University Press, 2022. – Chapters 3, 5 and 16

 - K. Benoit., “Text as data: An overview”., In: The SAGE Handbook of Research Methods in Political Science and International Relations, SAGE Publishing, London (forthcoming) (2020). – Available here